 Safety and Health Factor – Fire Protection Facilities and Procedures

 Fire alarms and extinguishers are designed for the protection of lives and property.
-Any student who misuses or vandalizes fire protection equipment, intentionally makes a false report of a fire to the local fire department, or who falsely activates a fire alarm system shall be subject to termination of residency and/or suspension from the University, and referral to civil law enforcement authorities.
-All residents must evacuate the building when a fire alarm sounds.
-Everyone must cooperate with the residence hall staff, Public Safety & Campus Police officials and fire personnel.
+Any student who misuses or vandalizes fire protection equipment, intentionally makes a false report of a fire to the local fire department, or who falsely activates a fire alarm system shall be subject to termination or suspension from the University, and referral to civil law enforcement authorities.
+Individuals must evacuate the building when a fire alarm sounds.
+Everyone must cooperate with the Campus Police officials and fire personnel.
 Those who fail to cooperate will be subject to disciplinary action that may include termination of residency.

 Fire Emergency Procedures Reaction - Should you discover a fire RACE: